Multi-state Practice & FAQs

 Is there an application or fee for the EMS Compact Privilege to Practice?

-No. The Privilege to Practice is granted automatically to qualified EMS Personnel.
-No additional applications, fees, paperwork, or administrative processes are required.
+No. The Privilege to Practice is granted automatically to qualified EMS clinicians.
+No additional applications, approvals, or fees are required.

-Does the EMS Compact cover EMS Agencies, Ambulances, and Employers?
+Does the EMS Compact cover EMS agencies, ambulances, or employers?

-The EMS Compact only applies to qualified EMS Personnel.
-The EMS Compact DOES NOT apply to EMS Agencies, Ambulances, or Employers.
-EMS agencies, ambulances, and employers must meet all applicable state and local laws and regulations.
+No. The EMS Compact applies to qualified EMS personnel only.
+EMS agencies, ambulances, and employers must continue to meet all applicable state and local laws and regulations.

 Are Emergency Medical Responders (EMRs) covered by the EMS Compact?

-No. The EMS Compact does not provide a multistate privilege to practice for Emergency Medical Responders.
+No. The EMS Compact does not provide a multistate Privilege to Practice for EMRs.

 Are EMT-Intermediates covered by the EMS Compact?

 Yes.
-The EMS Compact applies to EMS personnel licensed as an EMT, Paramedic, or a level between EMT and Paramedic (including Advanced-EMT, EMT-Intermediates, or similar levels) in at least one Compact member state.
-All EMS personnel must practice under the supervision of a physician medical director.
+The Compact applies to EMS personnel licensed as EMT, Paramedic, or a level between EMT and Paramedic (including Advanced-EMT, EMT-Intermediate, or similar state-recognized levels).
+All clinicians must practice under a physician medical director.

 Is National Registry required for the EMS Compact Privilege to Practice?

-Only EMS personnel with a license issued by an EMS Compact state are eligible for the multistate Privilege to Practice.
+Only EMS clinicians with a license issued by a Member State are eligible for the multistate Privilege to Practice.
+Many clinicians obtain a license in a Compact state that aligns with their career plans and employer needs.

 What are the requirements for the Privilege to Practice?

-- Licensed, in good standing, as an EMT, an AEMT (or a level between EMT and Paramedic), or a Paramedic in a Compact state
+• Licensed, in good standing, as an EMT, AEMT (or level between EMT and Paramedic), or Paramedic in a Member State.

 What is the difference between a Home State and a Remote State?

-- A Home State is a state that has passed and enacted the REPLICA Legislation where an individual is licensed by that State EMS Office or authority to practice emergency medical services.
+• Home State: A Member State where an individual is licensed by the State EMS authority to practice EMS.

 Can I have more than one Home State license?

-Can a Remote State investigate or discipline an EMS Provider working under the Privilege to Practice in that state?
+Can a Remote State investigate or discipline an EMS clinician working under the Privilege to Practice?

 Can a Remote State suspend or revoke my EMS license?